danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 }
 ```

-The last four lines describe the drawing of the static four yellow lines.
-Logically speaking, the translate and rotate functions should also apply to these lines but because the `pop()` function is placed right after all the drawing of ellipses and as such it does not impact the lines.
+The last four lines describe the drawing of the four static yellow lines.
+Logically speaking, the translate and rotate functions should also apply to these lines, but because the `pop()` function is placed right after drawing of ellipses it does not impact the lines.
 But if you move the line `pop()` to the end, then the lines will also rotate and translate.
-This illustrates how `push()` and `pop()` might be used to save and restore styles, and their placement matters.[^ref3]
+This illustrates how `push()` and `pop()` can be used to save and restore styles, and how their placement matters.[^ref3]

 <div class="exercise" markdown="true">

 ### Exercises in class
-1. Change the parameters and values, as well as the position/sequence of the sample code to understand the functions and syntaxes like the variable `num`, the transformational functions like `translate()` and `rotate()`, as well as saving and restoring current style and transformations like `push()` and `pop()`.
+1. Change the parameters and values, as well as the position/sequence of the sample code to understand the functions and syntax such as the variable `num`, the transformational functions `translate()` and `rotate()`, as well as saving and restoring current style and transformations such as `push()` and `pop()`.

 2. We have explained how to use `rotate()` to display the ellipses at various degrees of rotation, but how about the fading in and out of each ellipse in the sketch?
-(Hints: Since this is repeatedly faded in and out, the `background()` syntax under the function `draw()` as the key element to produce such effects.)
+(Hint: as this is repeatedly faded in and out, the `background()` syntax under the function `draw()` is key to producing such effects.)

 3. This exercise is about structuring code.
-How would you restructure the sample code so that it is easier for others to understand but still maintain the same visual outcome?
-There are no right or wrong answers but some pointers below might facilitate discussion:
+How would you restructure the sample code so that it is easier for others to understand, but still maintains the same visual outcome?
+There are no right or wrong answers, but some pointers below might facilitate discussion:
     - You may rename the function and add new functions
     - Instead of having `drawElements()`, you might have something like `drawThrobber()` and `drawLines()`?
 </div>

 ## Asterisk Painting

 The following section will move from repetition and regularity to repetition and difference.
-Artist and software developer John P. Bell has made an artwork called *Asterisk Painting*,[^Bell] containing a number of throbber-like spinning patterns, but each throbber or what he calls asterisk is spinning differently, with variations of color and texture.
-Many syntaxes that Bell has used are related to time and temporality, for example the setting up of a timer, the calculation in milliseconds, the speed of rotation, the waiting time for starting a new cycle, and so on.
-Also, on closer inspection, what constitutes an asterisk is not a geometric shape as such but a series of numbers which refer to the milliseconds of the counter that line up to form a straight line.
+Artist and software developer John P. Bell made an artwork called *Asterisk Painting*,[^Bell] that contains a number of throbber-like spinning patterns, however each throbber, or what he calls asterisk, is spinning differently, varying in color and texture.
+Many of the syntaxes Bell used are related to time and temporality, for example the setting up of a timer, the calculation in milliseconds, the speed of rotation, the waiting time for starting a new cycle, and so on.
+Also, on closer inspection, the asterisks are not a geometric shapes, but are constituted by a series of numbers which refer to the counter that line up to form a straight line.

 <img src="https://gitlab.com/siusoon/aesthetic-programming/raw/master/Ap2019/class03/Asterisk_Painting.gif"><br>
 *Figure 3.5 : Asterisk Painting (2014) by John P. Bell*